 To make sure that your Honda CR-V runs efficiently and lasts for a long time, you need to keep up with your factory-recommended maintenance schedule.
-This can be confusing, but for drivers in the Denver, Centennial, and Aurora areas, we’ve making it easy for you by listing the services you need for your Honda CR-V below.
+Your regular maintenance isn’t always clear, but for drivers in the Denver, Centennial, and Aurora areas, we’re making it easy for you by listing the services you need for your Honda CR-V below.

 Understanding Your Honda CR-V Maintenance Schedule

-Because maintenance schedules can be hard to understand, we’ve broken it down in a way that can be easier to navigate.
+Maintenance schedules can be a bit complex, so we’ve broken it down in a way that can be easier to navigate.
 We list the service intervals by mileage because time can be difficult to track since every driver is unique and drives varying distances on a regular basis.

 Also, each service interval should be repeated every time you hit that mileage.
-So if you have a service that’s recommended at 7,500 miles, you need to have it performed again at 15,000 miles and so on.
+So, if you have a service that’s recommended at 6,000 miles, you need to have it performed again at 12,500 miles and so on.

 Now that you know how we’ve laid out this maintenance schedule, you’re ready to keep up with your service intervals.